danreed001-droid/moneyflow-update/README.md

   single quietest instrument always gets the biggest bubble and the single most volatile always gets the smallest — the board always shows a full range of bubble sizes instead of clustering at one end.
-- **`equilibrium.html`** — the "Equilibrium — RSI Reversion" view: DXY, the
-  10Y note (BONDS), ES=F (SPY), NQ=F (NASDAQ), gold, and WTI crude, each plotted along an RSI potential well — the same tickers the main snapshot already pulls.
-It's linked from the top of the main report.
+- **Equilibrium — RSI Reversion**, embedded directly at the bottom of `index.html` (the "Equilibrium view ↓" link at the top jumps straight to it — no separate page to open): DXY, the 10Y note (BONDS), ES=F (SPY), NQ=F (NASDAQ), gold, and WTI crude, each plotted along an RSI potential well — the same tickers the main snapshot already pulls.
+The same content is also still generated as its own standalone `equilibrium.html`, if you want a page to link to directly instead of scrolling.

   A slider lets you scrub from 20 hours ago up to the current hour.
 There is **no simulation anywhere** — every slider position replays an actual past